dgutov/diff-hl/README.md

 About [![Build Status](https://github.com/dgutov/diff-hl/actions/workflows/ci.yml/badge.svg)](https://github.com/dgutov/diff-hl/actions/workflows/ci.yml)
 =====

-`diff-hl-mode` highlights uncommitted changes on the side of the window (area also known as the "gutter"), allows you to jump between and revert them selectively.
+`diff-hl-mode` highlights uncommitted changes on the side of the window, allows you to jump between and revert them selectively.

+This feature is also known as "source control gutter indicators".

-In buffers controlled by Git, you can also stage and unstage the changes.
+In buffers controlled by Git, you can stage and unstage the changes.

 For the usage instructions and the list of commands, see the Commentary section inside the file.